The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Notation and conventions

-We denote by $F: X_0\to X_0$ the $q$-power Frobenius\footnote{The letter $F$ will denote two different types of Frobenius endomorphisms, depending if we are working with lisse sheaves or isocrystals.}.
-Let $\KK$ be a finite extension for $\Qq$.
-For every $\calM\in\oi(X_0/\Qq)_\KK$ and every $n\in \Z_{>0}$, an isomorphism between $(F^n)^*\calM$ and $\calM$ will be an \textit{$n$-th Frobenius structure} of $\calM$.
-We denote by $\Foi(X_0/\Qq)_\KK$ the category of\textit{ overconvergent $F$-isocrystals with $\KK$-structure}, namely the category of pairs $(\calM, \Phi)$ where $\calM\in \oi(X_0/\Qq)_\KK$ and $\Phi$ is a \textit{$1$-st Frobenius structure} of $\calM$, called the \textit{Frobenius structure} of the $F$-isocrystal.
-The morphisms in $\Foi(X_0/\Qq)_\KK$ are the morphisms in $\oi(X_0/\Qq)_\KK$ that commute with the Frobenius structure.
+We write $F: X_0\to X_0$ for the $q$-power Frobenius\footnote{Note that the letter $F$ will denote two different types of Frobenius endomorphisms, depending if we are working with lisse sheaves or isocrystals.}.
+Let $\KK$ be a finite field extension of $\Qq$.
+For every $\calM\in\oi(X_0/\Qq)_\KK$ and $n\in \Z_{>0}$, an \textit{$n$-th Frobenius structure} of $\calM$ is an isomorphism between $(F^n)^*\calM$ and $\calM$.
+We denote by $\Foi(X_0/\Qq)_\KK$ the category of\textit{ overconvergent $F$-isocrystals with $\KK$-structure}, namely the category of pairs $(\calM, \Phi)$ where $\calM\in \oi(X_0/\Qq)_\KK$ and $\Phi$ is a \textit{($1$-st) Frobenius structure} of $\calM$.
 For every positive integer $n$, the isomorphism will be the \textit{$n$-th Frobenius structure} of $(\calM, \Phi)$.
 The category $\Foi(X_0/\Qq)_\KK$ is a $\KK$-linear rigid abelian $\otimes$-category.
-In this case, if $X_0$ is connected, but not necessarily geometrically connected, the ring of endomorphisms of the unit object is isomorphic to $\KK$.
+In this case, even if $X_0$ is connected but not geometrically connected over $\Fq$, the ring of endomorphisms of the unit object is isomorphic to $\KK$.

 When $X_0$ is a smooth variety over $\Fqs$, for every finite extension $\Qqs\subseteq \KK$, the category of $\KK$-linear isocrystals over $\Qqs$ with $s$-th Frobenius structure is equivalent to the category $\Foi(X_0/\Qq)_\KK$ (see \cite[Corollary 1.4.11]{Abe}).
 We will use this equivalence without further comments.